Anne Arundel County, Maryland: History

 In 1692, the Church of England, also known as the Anglican Church, became the established church of the Province of Maryland through an Act of the General Assembly.
 Ten counties had been established in the colony, and those counties were divided into 30 parishes, with vestrymen appointed within each.
 Ann Arrundell County was divided into four parishes: Herring Creek, South River, Middle Neck, and Broad Neck.

 Between 1694 and 1695, the provincial capital of Maryland was moved from St. Mary's City along the northern shore of the Potomac River across from the southern colonial border with the Province of Virginia in St. Mary's County farther north along the western shore of the Chesapeake Bay, midway in the colony to Annapolis in Anne Arundel County.
 Prior to the move, Annapolis was known as "Providence".

 During the American Revolutionary War, citizens of Anne Arundel County supported the Continental Army by providing troops for three regiments.
 The 3rd Maryland Regiment, the 4th Maryland Regiment, and the 6th Maryland Regiment were recruited in the county.

-During the War of 1812, the one of the original six heavy frigates of the recently re-established United States Navy, U.S.S.
+During the War of 1812, one of the original six heavy frigates of the recently re-established United States Navy, U.S.S.
 Constitution, sailed from Annapolis prior to its victorious engagement with the H.M.S.
 Guerriere of the British Royal Navy.

-On May 22, 1830, the inaugural horse-drawn train of the Baltimore and Ohio Railroad travelled the 13 mi of the newly completed track from Mount Clare Station in southwestern Baltimore City to Ellicott Mills, (now Ellicott City), then in the Western or Howard District (now Howard County) of Anne Arundel County.
+On May 22, 1830, the inaugural horse-drawn train of the Baltimore and Ohio Railroad travelled the 13 mi of the newly completed track from Mount Clare Station in southwestern Baltimore to Ellicott Mills (now Ellicott City), then in the Western or Howard District (now Howard County) of Anne Arundel County.
 This was the first regular railroad passenger service in the United States.
 In 1831, land west of the railroad was considered the Howard District of Anne Arundel County.
-In 1851, The Howard District was broken off to form Howard County, now the 21st county in Maryland (of 23).
+In 1851, the Howard District was broken off to form Howard County, now the 21st county in Maryland (of 23).